Marcelo-Arce/Marcelo-Arce/README.md

 - 👋 Hi, I’m @Marcelo-Arce, I am an economist but my path of learning led me to the IT world with which I was fascinated, I have always had ease of handling computers and networks, after finishing my degree in Economics (to understand the world) I entered learning to complement this area When I discovered my analytical profile, I decided to learn more, which led me to data science and programming in general.
-- 👀 I’m interested in delve into data science, web programming
+- 👀 I’m interested in delve into data engineer, Python developer, Web developer.
-- 🌱 I’m currently doing projects with python, django, SQL, Javascript, HTML, CSS.
+- 🌱 I’m currently doing projects with python, django, SQL, Azure and a bit of Javascript, HTML, CSS.
 - 💞️ I’m looking to collaborate on many projects that help me improve my skills and knowledge, to combine with my already acquired knowledge and be an excellent element that adds great value to the team
 - 📫 How to reach me It's simple, by email or to my cell phone I have a primary and secondary for each one: